kamiyaa/SpyMangler/README.md

 Project Name: SpyMangler, a derivative of the infamous CodeMangler
 # ----------Instructions--------------
 Dear Future B58 students, we received 0% on this project

+Instructions are posted in the "logs" folder under b58_project_final.txt It is recommended you DOWNLOAD the .txt file for a better viewing experience